 ?Attend Easter church service.
 Dressing up for church, and hearing an Easter Sermon and hymns may bring back cherished memories of days long ago.

-🥚Use family Easter recipes (or improvise by finding a recipe online) to cook together.
+?Use family Easter recipes (or improvise by finding a recipe online) to cook together.
 Ask your loved ones about their favorite Easter dish, and use an old family recipe to cook it, or find a close equivalent online.
-Make sure that the Alzheimer’s resident is under supervision when cooking or preparing food in the kitchen.
+Make sure that the Alzheimer’s patient is under supervision when cooking or preparing food in the kitchen.

-🥚Decorate Easter eggs and prepare Easter baskets.
+?Decorate Easter eggs and prepare Easter baskets.
 This is a fun activity for all ages.
-Be careful not to leave the person alone with the dye-colored water, which may look like fruit juice.
+Be careful not to leave the patient alone with the dye-colored water, which may look like fruit juice.
 Prepare Easter baskets for the children in the family or in the community, and include candy and toys, stickers and of course Easter eggs!

-?Talk about Easter traditions of the past – what did the person with Alzheimer’s do as a child?
+?Talk about Easter traditions of the past – what did the Alzheimer’s patient do as a child?
 Prompt her or him with some questions: